HadrienG2/hwlocality/SECURITY.md

 - A [CVE
   Report](https://en.wikipedia.org/wiki/Common_Vulnerabilities_and_Exposures)

-Doing so is the computer security equivalent as reporting a fire safety risk by starting a fire: you are informing attackers that software has a problem before a fix is available, and they will be able to exploit this information for the entire duration it will take us to come up with a fix, which is [Very
+Doing so is the computer security equivalent of reporting a fire safety risk by starting a fire: you are informing attackers that software has a problem before a fix is available, and they will be able to exploit this information for the entire duration it will take us to come up with a fix, which is [Very